kanawish/android-kiosk/README.md

 # DiY Android Kiosks: Turning a Raspberry Pi into a Modular Workhorse

 This repository contains backing source code for my Android Kiosks talk.
+You can find the [slides here](https://drive.google.com/file/d/1ILzekjc0K6_HWrF_qWhNrzkuwrKQz3ea/view?usp=sharing).

 You might also be interested in my fork of https://github.com/kanawish/contrib-drivers with an example of locally publishing Android Things contributed drivers.